WorldBlu Live 2008: This year’s most exciting business conference

 I also have upcoming gigs in the UK and France, so there’s some serious travel in my future :o)

-2 thoughts on “WorldBlu Live 2008: This year’s most exciting business conference”
+2 responses to “WorldBlu Live 2008: This year’s most exciting business conference”

 Leave a Reply